contiv-experimental/demo/net/README.md

 "aci_gw_image" specifies the docker image used for the aci-gw.
 This defaults to "contiv/aci-gw:latest".

-If your setup requires a different image, just set this "aci_gw_image" environment variable to the "image-name:version". e.g.
+If your setup requires a different image, just set this "aci_gw_image" environment variable to the "image-name:version".

+e.g.

 ```
 export aci_gw_image="contiv/aci-gw:v2"
 ```

-Will fetch container aci-gw of contiv user from docker hub registry with latest tag.
+Will fetch container aci-gw of contiv user from docker hub registry with v2 tag.

 Run net_demo_installer script.